Right to Ramble

 Operating parks have full services for campers and day hikers.
 Non-operating parks have no facilities.

 Aaron (Ontario Parks page) A small operating park near Dryden, on Thunder Lake, north of Quietico.117 ha (289 acres).
 Has 3.1 km of hiking trails and 98 campsites.
-The city of Dryden has a site for the park and a page about the two trails in the park.
+The city of Dryden has a page listing trails in the area, including those of the park.

 Abitibi-de-Troyes (Ontario Parks page) A "non-operating" park (no facilities for visitors).
 11,068 ha (27,350 acres).
 Access is by air or water only.
 You can camp and canoe and there's a 12-km peninsula that juts into Abitibi Lake, which the parks site describes as shallow, muddy and prone to extreme wave action; Abitibi is a big lake.
 The park runs in a narrow strip along Abitibi River from (very roughly) Iroquois Falls to the Lake.
 Useless information: south of Abitibi River and south west of the lake is a lake called Painkiller Lake.
 Interesting to speculate on how that lake got its name.

 The area has connections to the Quebec Abitibi area to the east., which is rich in history.
 There's a Quebec national park, the Parc national d'Aiguebelle, east of Lake Abitibi, that features a 64-metre-long suspension bridge 22 metres above Lac La Haie.
 It's an area that definitely needs lots of time to explore.